 As Xaldin predicted, the boss arrives at the bridge, though as you approach you hear the Beast fighting it.
-A little cartoonishly, the boss somehow manages to toss Beast over his extra-high outer walls, and he is knocked unconscious … as anyone would be, frankly, if not outright killed.
+A little cartoonishly, the boss somehow manages to toss Beast over the extra-high outer walls, and he is knocked unconscious, as anyone would be after that kind of drop, if not outright killed.
 I am further discouraged.
 I would like to withdraw now and take up a life selling salted ice cream.

 Roxas heads out in spite of my wishes, and we see our monster: a gargantuan siege engine.
 This is the Infernal Engine, called “the Demon’s Fortress,” in Japanese.
 The Japanese name implies that, like the Antlion, the Demon’s Fortress is intended as a reference to a Final Fantasy enemy, namely the Demon Wall foe from FFIV and beyond.
 Those familiar with the FF enemy will know that the Demon Wall pushes up against you and will ultimately squash you like a pancake if you don’t kill it first.
 This isn’t quite true here in Days, but if it gets you up against the wall, its attacks will become so frequent and hard to dodge that you won’t last very long one way or another!